ezchx/keras2_vgg_dogs_vs_cats/README.md

 # keras2_vgg_dogs_vs_cats

-Kaggle's Dogs vs Cats dataset run on the Keras 2 VGG application.
+Kaggle's Dogs vs Cats dataset run on the Keras 2 VGG application:

 1) Download the training images from Kaggle
 2) Save the images in the following directories using the dog_and_cat_image_file_mover notebook: